Special education and Covid-19

-This research project aims to explore the effects of the COVID-19 pandemic ‘lockdown’ period on the support provided to children and young people with EHC Plans who attend special schools and colleges.
-The research is funded by The Nuffield Foundation.
+The types of effects the pandemic ‘lockdown’ periods have had on the support provided to children and young people with EHC Plans in special schools and colleges

 Who is carrying out the research?